-Birds of Central Texas is a 12-panel, folding, laminated, waterproof guide to the common and notable birds species of central Texas, roughly defined as the area between Waco and San Antonio as well as extending well into the Texas Hill Country to the west and into the Blackland Prairie Country to the east toward Houston.
+Birds of North Texas is a 12-panel, folding, laminated, waterproof guide to the common and notable birds species of north Texas, including the Dallas and Fort Worth areas, south to about Waco and west toward Wichita Falls and other nearby areas.

 Warblers of North America provides comprehensive coverage of all the regularly occurring warblers of NA, plus a few rarities.
 Over 150 photos include breeding adults, nonbreeding and first-winter plumages of many species where pertinent, and immature male and female photos of some species.
 Similar species are often shown adjacent to each other to allow for direct comparison in the field.

 Each species includes a short description of their physical and plumage features, body and wingspan measurements, and preferred habitats.
 The status of each species, including seasonal frequency, resident or migrant occurrence, along with the habitat preferences are noted, and geographic occurrence for most species is provided.

 These guides differ from other similar products by the increased number of photos for each species, which allows readers to compare a variety of individuals on the same page.
 This laminated, waterproof, folding field guide is a must for anyone who wants to identify warblers anywhere in North America—and they fit in your back pocket when you complete your ID conclusion.
 You’ve tried the rest; now try the best quick reference guides for North American warblers.Click here to view an electronic sample »

 The Birds of The Great Plains is a quick and easy to use, light-weight, durable,all-weather field guide to the inspiring and incredibly varied birdlife inhabiting the States of Nebraska, Kansas and Oklahoma.Stunning digital photographs depict more than 125 species of common and notable birds, enabling users to identify nearly every bird they encounter—day or night—within the guide’s extensive area of coverage.